michaelslec/dotfiles/README.md

 * ###[colour-schemes](http://github.com/daylerees/colour-schemes)
 A number of themes for some popular text editors that will hopefully be pleasing to your eyes and allow you to enjoy the time you spend in front of the screen.

+# Compatibility
+As of right now, this script only works on Linux systems.
+This has only been tested on Ubuntu as that is was my current computer runs.
+I dont intend to add support for other flavors of Linux as well as Mac;
+however, I do not for Windows.

 # A Note to Users
 If you are running a text editor or terminal emulator of some kind that,